An Adversarial Approach to Identification: Models without parametric restrictions

 \subsection{Example: semiparametric binary response}

-We illustrate our approach on the model of \citet{manskiMaximumScoreEstimation1975} with a discrete regressor.
+We illustrate our approach using the model in \citet{manskiMaximumScoreEstimation1975} with a discrete regressor.
 We characterize the identified set for both regression coefficients and counterfactual choice probabilities. \footnote{The purpose of this section is to illustrate our approach rather than to obtain new results.
 For existing results, see \citet{komarovaBinaryChoiceModels2013}, \citet{blevinsNonStandardRates2015}, and \citet{torgovitsky2019}. }

 Consider the binary choice model with outcome equation:

 where $Y\in\{0,1\} = \mathcal Y$, $X\in\{x_1,\cdots,x_K\} = \mathcal X$ has $K$ points of support, $U\in\mathcal U = \mathbb{R}$ is a scalar error term that satisfies the following conditional median-zero assumption: